 Combine flour and water in a medium bowl; stir well.
 Cover loosely with a cloth and let sit on a kitchen counter for 2 to 3 days, or until bubbly.

-1. To use your starter; take out the amount needed for your recipe and then replace that amount with equal parts flour and non-chlorinated water.
+1. To use your starter; take out the amount needed for your recipe, leaving some in the jar, and then replace the amount removed with equal parts flour and non-chlorinated water.

 2. To feed your starter; add equal parts flour and non-chlorinated water (1/2 cup each).